Welcome to today's edition of the Rush 24-7 podcast.

 I guess he's working on Afghanistan, folks.

-I guess he's working too hard to have.
+I guess he's working too hard now.

 He can't go.